blUeBUg200/soc-operations/README.md

 > Topic Reference(s): [MITRE Navigator](https://mitre-attack.github.io/attack-navigator/)

+> **_Research Topic:_** Looking for a way to map the output of this stage into node weights against each crown jewel asset.
+The final crown jewel asset dependency graph should contain node dependency link, node risk value which help defenders to understand their current capability and the area to focus.

 ### Age:III.M2 - Security Automation
 Automations to reduce man efforts on repeated tasks should be incorporated.